slightknack/slightknack.dev/content/blog/zig-raylib.md

 Figuring out `var loc: [98]u8` also took a little work.
 Zig doesn't have full Hindley-Milner type inference, as Rust does.
 Sometimes you have to guide the compiler along by using `@as` or explicit bindings.
 Not necessarily a bad thing, it's good to know what types are flowing through the program.
 A good balance between Rust's type inference magic and Austral's [purposeful lack thereof](https://borretti.me/article/introducing-austral#anti-features).

 > N.B.
-This in makes total sense, in the context of Zig's comptime!
+This makes total sense, in the context of Zig's comptime!
 When generic types are built function calls, type information flows in one direction.
-Flowing program information backwards is what we seen in language like Prolog, where rules can be thought of as bidirectional functions.
+Flowing program information backwards is what we see in languages like Prolog, where rules can be thought of as bidirectional functions.
 I briefly explored this direction in a compiler I am working on, which has (had?) first-class support for datalog-like queries.
 "Type inference as a comptime datalog query."
 Maybe someday.

 Okay, and just for completion's sake, here's the rest of `Bag`: